-For the past few years, City staff have been monitoring the process and effectiveness of Contextual Dwellings (permitted infill homes) in The City’s Developed Areas.
+For the past few years, City staff have been monitoring the process and effectiveness of Contextual Dwellings (permitted infill homes) in Calgary’s Developed Areas.
 This monitoring has led to some changes such as the inclusion of semi-detached dwellings and modifications on calculating the height of a building on a corner parcel.

 At the June 29, 2015 meeting, Council directed staff to engage community association planning groups and industry groups to get feedback and input on the current system.
-At the September 20th, 2016 meeting, the City provided some of their recommendations.
-The meetings scheduled for February 21 and 22 will be an opportunity for the City to clarify these recommendations again with stakeholders before it is forwarded to Council.

 Engagement we’ve done to date

 - At the beginning of April 2016 we initiated contact with a number of community associations and their development/planning committee members to collect their viewpoints on Contextual Dwellings.

 - On June 7, 2016, we engaged more community association planning groups with the assistance of the Federation of Calgary Communities (FCC) via an input session.

 - On September 20, 2016, we held an update session to inform stakeholders on the findings from the most recent monitoring reviews.

 - On February 21 and 22, 2017, additional community member sessions were held.

 - On March 10, 2017, a discussion with Industry was held.